Skip to main content

 Heptacodium miconioides Seven Sons Flower ** good results in mild areas, late summer bloom, peeling bark

-Ficus varieties Fig tree ** aromatic leaves, may still eat lower growth
+Ficus varieties Fig tree ** aromatic leaves, will still eat lower growth

 Juniperus varieties Juniper ***